GuFeng-95/Denoising-Autoencoder/README.md

 2. Run the gen_cylinder_data.py
 3. Adjust the parameter in train_cylinder.py
 4. Run train_cylinder.py
-5. Chosse the best model according to the methods in paper to reconstruct the clean output
+5. Choose the best model according to the methods in paper to reconstruct the clean output

 ### Pattern data